 Successful options traders have learned the value of trading options straddles.

 David Jaffee of BestStockStrategy.com teaches his students how to sell option premium for a profit.

 However, David Jaffee also acknowledges that some options trading strategies work best in certain situations.

 A straddle is best SOLD when a trader expects that the underlying stock will not move much (and that the actual volatility will be less than the expected volatility).

-Keep reading to learn more about this two-in-one options trading strategy, including why and when investors use an options straddle.
+Keep reading to learn more about this options trading strategy, including why and when investors use an options straddle.

 What is a straddle option?

 A straddle is a type of options trading strategy that involves both a call option and put option.

 Call and put options are typically at opposite ends of the trading spectrum, but there are instances when utilizing both option types can be profitable.